 In addition to veterans Terry Moore (Best Supporting Actress Oscar nominee for Come Back, Little Sheba, 1952) in a cameo as herself and Harry Dean Stanton in his final feature film role.

 Rico Simonini and Emily Elicia Low Frank and Ava images: 8th House Entertainment.

-“Frank and Ava Movie: Q&A with Frank Sinatra Portrayer Rico Simonini” last updated in March 2020.
+“Frank and Ava: Q&A with Sinatra Portrayer Rico Simonini” last updated in April 2022.